 If you or a loved one have struggled with alcohol use and have completed the detoxification process, you have made the first step toward long-term recovery.
 However, other challenges are part of the work of recovery.
 In particular, you may have some long-term withdrawal symptoms that linger after detox, including post-acute withdrawal syndrome, or PAWS.

 What Is PAWS?

 Post-acute withdrawal syndrome, or PAWS, refers to withdrawal symptoms you may have after the acute withdrawal, or detox, phase of recovery from alcohol or other drugs.
 However, not everyone will experience PAWS.
 Because PAWS can be highly uncomfortable, it is a common barrier to staying sober if you are not expecting it.

 While the acute stage of recovery involves intense physical symptoms over one to two weeks, PAWS symptoms may persist, disappear and then reappear after months.
 The emotional and mental distress caused by PAWS can be tough to handle.
 However, if you are aware of the causes and prepare yourself for the symptoms, you will be well-equipped to manage PAWS.

 Both acute and delayed alcohol withdrawal symptoms occur because your body has to adjust to the absence of alcohol.
 Chronic alcohol use changes the cells in the brain as well as overall brain structure.
 While physical withdrawal symptoms tend to resolve in a couple of weeks, the chemicals in the brain take much longer to rebalance themselves.
 This effect may lead to a series of long-term withdrawal symptoms that can be stressful.
 Sometimes the PAWS symptoms may go away for a while but then come back again.

-Fortunately, knowing what to expect and having a strong support group can help in approaching PAWS with a proactive and positive mindset.
+Fortunately, knowing what to expect and preparing for PAWS can help in approaching and managing these symptoms.